-Course Format: GEOL 250 Environmental Geology is an On Demand (web) course that will be fully administered through WKU Blackboard at https://wku.blackboard.com/.
+Course Format: GEOL 250 Environmental Geology is an online (web) course that will be fully administered through WKU Blackboard at https://wku.blackboard.com/.
 You will need an internet connection to log in to Blackboard and access all lectures and lab contents.
 Any changes to the web course delivery, grading categories/percentage, content, labs, timeline, or any other part of this syllabus will be communicated to students through email and/or Blackboard.

 Regular and Substantive Interaction (RSI): The U.S. Department of Education requires that distance education courses must include regular and substantive interaction between students and faculty.
-For more information about Regular and Substantive Interaction at WKU, please visit the Regular and Substantive Interaction in Online and Distance Learning webpage.

-In this course, regular and substantive interaction (RSI) will take place in the following ways:
+In this course, regular and substantive interaction will take place in the following ways: